babyvote/activeadmin-wysihtml5/README.md

 # `activeadmin-wysihtml5`

+This gem is a fork of the official activeadmin wysihtml5 gem.
+Is only goal is to fix a bug when using firefox browser.

 ### :warning: Unmaintained :warning:

 Sorry, but I no longer work on ActiveAdmin often enough to justify mantaining this gem.
 Take it as it is.
 If you are interested to update and maintain the gem, please let me know! :heart: